Kenedian/CursedCards/README.md

 The project focuses on real-time multiplayer flow, lobby management, custom card administration, reconnect handling, animated reveals, voting, scoring and a polished game-over screen.

 > ⚠️ Content note
 > The public demo uses a live card database created for a private friend group.
 Some cards may contain NSFW humor or inside jokes.
 The repository is primarily intended to showcase the code, architecture and gameplay systems.
-Screenshots below use safer examples.
+Screenshots below use safer examples or run your local build of this project - instructions below

 ## Features